 This is purely legend, some scholars today state that The Buddha never actually set foot on Burmese soil.

-In Mrauk-Oo (Mrauk-U) today there is a small museum displaying much of what is left from that period and no doubt there is still much to be discovered and would have to be an archaeologists dream.
+In Mrauk-Oo (Mrauk-U) there is a small museum displaying some archeological finds and another larger museum in Sittwe with a collection of what has been found from that period and no doubt there is still much to be discovered, an archaeologists dream.

 King Marayu B.C.
 3325 – 1483